YunoHost-Apps/forgejo_ynh/doc/DISCLAIMER.md

 UsePAM no
 ```

-You must also add your public key to your Gitea profile.
+You must also add your public key to your Forgejo profile.

 When using SSH on any port other than 22, you need to add these lines to your SSH configuration `~/.ssh/config`: